-- A specification may have at most one controller properties annotation. - It is allowed for the annotation to not have any arguments, but in that case the annotation can also just be removed. - The annotation supports the following arguments, and no other arguments are allowed:
+- A specification may have at most one controller properties annotation. - It is allowed for the annotation to not have any arguments, but in that case the annotation can also just be removed. - The arguments may be given in any order. - The annotation supports the following arguments, and no other arguments are allowed: - boundedResponse:

-boundedResponse: